-A recent report by The Print has detailed allegations that financier and convicted sex offender Jeffrey Epstein provided funding for neuroscience research conducted by Indian American Nueroscientist, V. S. Ramachandran at the University of California, San Diego.
+A recent report by The Print has detailed allegations that financier and convicted sex offender Jeffrey Epstein provided funding for neuroscience research conducted by Indian American Neuroscientist, V. S. Ramachandran at the University of California, San Diego (UCSD).

-The report further claims that Epstein visited the laboratory at UC San Diego and that the two were reportedly introduced through wellness author Deepak Chopra.
+The two were reportedly introduced through wellness author Deepak Chopra.

 V. S. Ramachandran (Vilayanur Subramanian Ramachandran), is an Indian-American neuroscientist known for his influential work in behavioral neurology and cognitive neuroscience.
 He is a Distinguished (Emeritus) Professor in the Department of Psychology at the University of California, San Diego (UCSD), where he directs the Center for Brain and Cognition.